-Like many other Gustav Klimt famous paintings, the portrait doesn’t have a straightforward history, however.
-Stolen in 1941 by the Nazis, it became a possession of the German state.
-Ferdinand himself successfully fled Vienna, making his way to Switzerland.
+Bloch-Bauer died in 1925, stipulating that her portraits should be donated to the Österreichische Galerie Belvedere, Vienna.
+However, they were technically owned by her husband.
+Like many other Gustav Klimt's famous paintings, the portrait does not have a straightforward history.
+It was stolen in 1941 by the Nazis, and the Bloch-Bauer painting became a possession of the German state.
+Ferdinand himself has already successfully fled Vienna, making his way to Switzerland.

-Paintings by Gustav Klimt are firm favorites with our customers, and the use of real gold paint and gold leaf in our oil painting reproductions makes them a stunning centerpiece in any room.
+Fine art reproductions of Gustav Klimt artworks are firm favorites with our customers.
+We use real gold paint and gold leaf in our golf wall art.
+Oil painting reproductions by famous artists are a stunning centerpiece in any room.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.